uwacyber/cits1003/cits1003-labs/lab-1-cryptography.md

 ### Question 6.
 Encryption

-Which of the following accurately describes the primary purpose of encryption, based on the article? &#x20;
+Which of the following accurately describes the primary purpose of encryption? &#x20;

 1. Encryption aims to protect data at rest. &#x20;
 2. Encryption ensures the authenticity of data. &#x20;